Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$: Angular averages

 The way out is to deform the path of integration.
 The right hand side of~\eqref{eq:angularAverage} represents an integral of the analytic function $M_I(\tilde{s})$ over its argument:

 Any path $C$ that connects the same two points $s_-(s')$ and $s_+(s')$ and does not leave the analyticity domain of $M_I(\tilde{s})$ yields the same value for the integral.
 If $M^2$ is equal to $M_\pi^2$, the straight path is adequate.
 For larger values of $M^2$, a coherent definition of elastic unitarity is obtained by (i) starting at $M^2=M_\pi^2$ with the straight path of integration that connects $s_-(s')$ with $s_+(s')$ and (ii) continuing the result analytically in $M^2$ to the physical value.
 Note that, since the end points depend on $M^2$, the path $C$ necessarily changes in the course of the analytic continuation.
-It must be chosen in such a way that, when $M^2$ increases from $M_\pi^2$ to $M_\eta^2$, the path remains within the analyticity domain, i.e.~stays away from the singularity.
+It must be chosen in such a way that, when $M^2$ increases from $M_\pi^2$ to $M_\eta^2$, the path remains within the analyticity domain, i.e.~stays away from the singularity.\footnote{For an evaluation of the angular integration that requires only a one-dimensional grid in the complex plane (along an elliptic curve), see Refs.~\cite{Kambor+1996,Colangelo:2015kha,Schneider-PhD}.}

-To apply this prescription to the case where $s'$ in the range $s_2< s' < s_3$, we first note that, in this range, the point $s_-(s')$ is located in the lower half plane while $s_+(s')$ is in the upper half plane.
+To apply this prescription to the case where $s'$ is in the range $s_2< s' < s_3$, we first note that, in this range, the point $s_-(s')$ is located in the lower half plane while $s_+(s')$ is in the upper half plane.
 For the initial path belonging to $M_\eta=M_\pi$, the straight line connecting the two corresponds to a fixed, negative value of the real part: $\Re \tilde{s}=s_a$, with $s_a=\frac{1}{2}(4M_\pi^2-s')$.
 A path that stays within the analyticity domain when $M_\eta$ is increased can easily be given: a straight line from $s_-(s')$ to $s_a$, followed by a straight line from there to $s_+(s')$.
 For $s'>s_3$, this path can be deformed into the straight line from $s_-(s')$ to $s_+(s')$ without passing through the singularity (Fig.~\ref{fig:path} D), but for lower values of $s'$, the intersection with the real axis must stay to the left of $\tilde{s}=4M_\pi^2$.
 In the numerical work, we are using the path shown in Fig.~\ref{fig:path} C, which can be reached from the one specified above with a deformation that avoids the singularity.
 It consists of (i) a vertical segment from $s_-(s')$ to the lower rim of the branch cut, (ii) a horseshoe that runs along the lower rim to the left, encircles the branch point at $\tilde{s}=4M_\pi^2$ and then runs to the right, along the upper rim of the cut and (iii) a vertical segment that ends at $s_+(s')$.

 The explicit expression~\eqref{eq:kappac} for $\kappa(s')$ contains square roots.
 The standard convention for the numerical evaluation of square roots of complex numbers uses the first sheet, where Im$\sqrt{z}$ is of the same sign as Im$z$.
 With $M^2=M_\eta^2+i\,\delta$, the imaginary part of the quantity of which we need to take the square root, however, goes through zero in the interior of the region D, at the point $s'=M_\eta^2-M_\pi^2$.
 Accordingly, evaluating $\kappa(s')$ numerically, the result makes a jump: $\kappa(s')$ changes sign there.
 As discussed above, this does not matter for the integral, but for the plots shown in Fig.~\ref{fig:path} it does: There, we have fixed the sign of $\kappa(s')$ with continuity, such that $s_+$ and $s_-$ move continuously when $s'$ is changed.
 To implement this choice numerically, the expression~\eqref{eq:kappac} for $\kappa(s')$ is to be used only for $s'<M_\eta^2-M_\pi^2$, while above that point, the sign of $\kappa(s')$ must be changed.